Thai Peanut Chicken Sweet Potato Noodles are a healthy, gluten free twist on your favorite Thai takeout order. Easy, colorful, and delicious!

 Directions

-- Whisk together Thai peanut sauce ingredients then set aside.
+- Whisk together Thai Peanut Sauce ingredients in a small bowl then set aside.

 - Add 1/2 Tablespoon oil to a large, 12" skillet over medium-high heat.
 Add chicken then season with salt and pepper and saute until cooked through.
 Remove chicken to a plate then set aside.